 On this page

-It was announced as part of the 2018 Federal Budget and is a temporary measure for the four financial years between 1 July 2018 and 30 June 2022.
-From 1 July 2022 the Low Income Tax Offset (LITO) will be increased, and the 32.5% tax bracket will be expanded from $90,000 to $120,000, which will supplant the effect of the LMITO.
+LMITO was designed as a temporary measure for the four financial years between 1 July 2018 and 30 June 2022.
+From 1 July 2022 the Low Income Tax Offset (LITO) will be increased and the 32.5% tax bracket will be expanded from incomes of up to $90,000 to income of up to $120,000.
+This will supplant the need for LMITO, which will be rolled into the existing LITO.

 Who’s eligible for LMITO

 Your eligibility for LMITO depends on your taxable income.
-You’re eligible for some LMITO if your taxable income is at or below $125,333.
-You don’t have to apply for LMITO, the ATO will work out if you’re eligible when they assess your tax return.
+You’re eligible for some LMITO if your taxable income is at or below $126,000.
+There’s no need to apply for it, the ATO will work out if you’re eligible when they assess your tax return.

-The government estimates that 4.5 million Australian taxpayers will be eligible for the full LMITO of $1,080, while another 5.6 million will receive a partial LMITO.
+The government estimates that 4.5 million Australian taxpayers will be eligible for the full LMITO of $1,080, while another 5.6 million will receive a partial.

 LMITO income thresholds